 Ironically enough, I did wish I knew how to skillfully master the art of make up as a teenager, simply, because I thought I looked ugly.
 I mean, what teenager feels like a Greek goddess all the time?
 I got my sister to cover my face with a dusting of eye shadow and blush before going to weddings and events.
 A few years later, I felt this wasn’t me and resigned to using my one lipstick (I have now doubled this to two) for special occasions.
 I still wear makeup if the occasion requires.
 I reluctantly allowed several makeup artists loose with brushes near my face for my sister’s wedding.
 With the most ostentatious look, I felt the most uncomfortable as I looked the least like my regular self, and similarly, felt more comfortable and pretty with the lighter look.

 These instances of a full face of makeup are so rare, you’re more likely to see the tooth fairy.
 Although on some days, I loathe the uneven bumps and scarring on my skin, I revel in the fact that I can wake up and be out of the door in 30 minutes because I don’t need to spend time doing my face.
 I can arrogantly wear white tops without colours painting them by the end of the day.
 Above all, I appreciate that this is how I feel most comfortable.
-Even though objectively I am not that gold standard of beauty and attractiveness, I don’t deem it necessary to attain it and therefore, don’t deem makeup a necessity to my life.
+Even though objectively I am not that gold standard of beauty and attractiveness, I don’t deem makeup a necessity to my life to cover up these imperfections.
+I’ve had the odd day where I have felt insecure about large spots and used concealer, but never to the point of being dependent on it.
+I also believe that my inner beauty makes up for it by shining outwards!

 I still enjoy taking care of my skin and love the occasional face mask, a good moisturiser and certain serums.
-I do also succumb to a coating of lipstick and maybe a flick of the mascara wand if I feel like adding some colour, when I’m going out sometimes.
-Some of my friends have requested if they can do my face with great zealousness, which shows how much of a (lucrative) bonding activity it is between females, from buying the products, discussing the best combinations or techniques to applying it.
-I’ve allowed them do it for amusement, before wiping it off.
+I do also dab on a coating of lipstick and maybe a flick of the mascara wand if I feel like adding some colour occasionally.
+This is when I want it on though, and it is never for other people.
+Some of my friends have requested if they can do my face with great zealousness, which shows how much of a bonding activity it can be between people, from buying the products, discussing the best combinations or techniques to applying it.
+I’ve allowed them do it for amusement on me, before wiping it off.

 I have been told by women that I will change my mind about make up as I get older and been told I can look older (which in my case would by my real age) with it.
-At 24, I have stuck to my decision and feel comfortable (most of the time!) in my skin and how I look.
-I don’t feel I would gain the enjoyment from a perfectly painted face.
+Now in my mid 20’s, I have stuck to my decision and feel comfortable (most of the time!) in my skin and how I look.
+I don’t feel I would personally gain the enjoyment from a perfectly painted face.
 I would much rather admire that from afar on someone else’s face.